The Daily Health in Survivorship Study

 The heart rate monitor is light-weight, unobtrusive, and designed for long-term comfortable wear.
 The monitor provides physiological measurement and personalized guidance for a healthier lifestyle.

 The remote sample collection device is small, easy, and virtually painless.
 Samples are taken on your upper arm, similar to where vaccinations are given, or on the tip of your finger.
-A total of 0.02 teaspoon of blood will be collected each day, totaling 0.11 teaspoon (less than 1/8th teaspoon) across the study.
+A total of 0.02 teaspoon of blood will be collected the first day, totaling 0.11 teaspoon (less than 1/8th teaspoon) across the study.

 Who is eligible to be in the study?